1984 United States Senate election in Massachusetts: Campaign

-With Tsongas an early favorite for re-election, only one Republican entered the race to challenge him: conservative Ray Shamie, the 1982 nominee for Senate against Ted Kennedy.
-However, once Tsongas announced in January that he would not stand for re-election, the prospect of a divided Democratic Party encouraged Republicans to consider regaining this seat, which they held from 1937 until 1979.
+With Tsongas the early favorite for re-election, only conservative Ray Shamie, the 1982 nominee for Senate against Ted Kennedy, entered the race on the Republican side.
+However, Tsongas's retirement announcement in January presented the prospect of a divided Democratic Party and encouraged Republicans to contest the seat, which they held for over four decades prior to Tsongas's election.

-In January, White House operatives on behalf of President Reagan encouraged liberal Elliot Richardson to run.
-The former Massachusetts Attorney General, cabinet official, and Watergate icon had been at odds with the administration on foreign policy, but Reagan officials preferred him to Shamie nonetheless, as Shamie was considered incapable of winning the general election.
-Richardson officially entered the race on March 19, citing "the preservation of peace" and casting himself as a supporter of President Reagan's agenda.
+In January, political operatives encouraged Elliot Richardson to run on behalf of President Ronald Reagan.
+Richardson, a former Massachusetts attorney general, cabinet official, and icon of opposition to the Watergate scandal, was at odds with the Reagan administration on foreign policy, but Reagan officials preferred him to Shamie nonetheless, as they considered Shamie incapable of winning the general election in the liberal state of Massachusetts.
+Richardson officially joined the race on March 19, citing "the preservation of peace" and casting himself as a supporter of Reagan's agenda.

-Shamie responded by attacking Richardson for his late entry into the race, his moderate ideology, and his position as a member of Boston's elite establishment.
-Shamie aimed at the increasingly conservative Republican base, citing his own support for tax cuts and Reagan's foreign policy agenda, while calling Richardson "a liberal Rockefeller-type Republican who would be very comfortable in the Democratic Party."
-Despite Shamie's aggressive attacks, Richardson was still seen as the leading candidate for the seat as the summer campaign season began.
+Shamie attacked Richardson for his relatively late entry, moderate or liberal ideology, and membership in Boston elite society.
+Shamie cited his own support for the Kemp–Roth tax cut and Reagan's foreign policy while calling Richardson "a liberal, Rockefeller-type Republican who would be very comfortable in the Democratic Party."
+Despite Shamie's aggressive attacks, Richardson was still seen as leading as the summer campaign season began in earnest.

-Throughout the campaign, Richardson was hampered by his dull speaking style and long service in Washington, which had kept him away from Massachusetts politics.
+Throughout the campaign, Richardson was hampered by his dull speaking style and long service in Washington, which had kept him aloof from Massachusetts politics.
 He attempted to counter this image by meeting voters face-to-face and collecting signatures at town dumps.
-As the leading candidate in both parties, he faced attacks from John Kerry and James Shannon in addition to Shamie.
+As the leading candidate in both parties, he faced frequent attacks from the Democratic contenders to his left, in addition to Shamie.